The Variational InfoMax AutoEncoder

+Moreover, by difficulties to compute the objective \eqref{Alemi}, as suggested in \cite{alemi2017fixing} we decided to optimise a $\beta$-VAE, denoted $\beta_A$-VAE, with $\beta<1$; in order to avoid any confusion, the original version proposed in \cite{higgins2017beta} with $\beta\gg1$ will be renamed $\beta_H$-VAE.

-In this subsection all the experiments are performed with the same autoencoder models used in \citep{tolstikhin2017wasserstein}, an architecture similar to the DCGAN \citep{radford2015unsupervised} with batch normalization \citep{ioffe2015batch}.
-We consider two data-sets: MNIST, a standard benchmark with ground-truth labels, to evaluate the quality of the learned representation and CelebA \citep{liu2015deep}, consisting of roughly of 203k center cropped faces of $64\times 64$ resolution, in order to compare the generative quality of the pictures.
-After considering many parameters for $\beta$ and $\lambda$, we choose, in accordance to what is suggested in \citep{tolstikhin2017wasserstein}, $\beta = \lambda = 10$ for MNIST and $ \lambda = 100$ for CelebA experiments.
+The experiments were performed with the same settings and autoencoder models used in \cite{tolstikhin2017wasserstein}, an architecture similar to the DCGAN \cite{radford2015unsupervised} with batch normalisation \cite{ioffe2015batch} (more details given in the Appendix).
+We consider four data-sets: MNIST, CIFAR10, and Omniglot three standard data-sets with ground-truth labels, to evaluate both the generative and inference models; and the CelebA \cite{liu2015deep}, a large entropic dataset consisting of roughly of 203k faces of $64\times 64$ resolution, in order to evalute the generative performance.